mnamiz/rectangularMap/README.md

 # rectangularMap
-Calculation of countries based on Rectangular Map Solution.java keeps code for counting different color countries Main Class CountOfCountries reads input matrix and returns count of countries via Solution function.
+Calculation of countries based on Rectangular Map Solution.java keeps code for counting different color countries Main Class CountOfCountries.java reads input matrix and returns count of countries via Solution function.
+Code should be tested in Eclipse IDE.
+Main class for running is CountOdCountries.java